Sienci-Labs/Resources/ncfs_preparing_to_be_cnc_owner/ncfs_preparing_to_be_cnc_owner.md

 - **Software Updates:** CAD/CAM software is constantly evolving, so you’ll need to stay updated on new features or changes.
 This might require learning new tools or workflows.
 - **Firmware and Hardware Upgrades:** Occasionally, you may need to update the firmware of your CNC machine or upgrade components as new technologies are released, improving precision and functionality.
+Often you can purchase and or download finished 3D models or files directly from Etsy or Thingaverse, so you don't have to design everything from scratch.
+Often you can insert your name or begin to make tweaks to the files once you own them.

 ### 8. **Community Support**